2019–20 PGA Tour: Schedule

 The following table lists official events during the 2019–20 season.

 Unofficial events

 The following events were sanctioned by the PGA Tour, but did not carry FedEx Cup points or official money, nor were wins official.

 Location of tournaments

 The tournament locations below represent the original schedule, before any changes due to the COVID-19 pandemic.

 FedEx Cup

 Points distribution

-The distribution of points for 2019–20 PGA Tour events was as follows:
+The distribution of points for 2019–20 PGA Tour events were as follows:

 Tour Championship starting score (to par), based on position in the FedEx Cup rankings after the BMW Championship:

-FedEx Cup standings
+Final standings

 For full rankings, see 2020 FedEx Cup Playoffs.

 Final FedEx Cup standings of the 30 qualifiers for the Tour Championship: